The story of drinking in early America began before the Revolutionary War and continued after it.

 Alcohol was pervasive in American society.
 It crossed regional, sexual, racial, and class lines.
-Americans drank at home and abroad, alone and together, at work and at play, in fun and in earnest.
+People drank at home and abroad.
+Alone and together.
+At work and at play.
+In fun and in earnest.
 They drank from the crack of dawn to the crack of dawn.
 At nights taverns were filled with boisterous, mirth-making tipplers.
-Americans drank before meals, with meals, and after meals.
+People drank before meals, with meals, and after meals.
 They drank while working in the fields and while traveling across half a continent.

 They drank in their youth, and, if they lived long enough, in their old age.
 They drank at formal events, such as weddings, ministerial ordinations, and wakes.
-And on no occasion – by the fireside of an evening, on a hot afternoon, when the mood called.
-From sophisticated Andover to frontier Illinois, from Ohio to Georgia, in lumber camps and on satin settees.
-In log taverns and at fashionable New York hotels, the American greeting was this.
+And on no occasion – by the fireside of an evening.
+On a hot afternoon.
+Whenever the mood called.
+From sophisticated Andover to frontier Illinois.
+From Ohio to Georgia.
+In lumber camps and on satin settees.
+In log taverns and at fashionable New York hotels.
+The American greeting was this.
 “Come, Sir, take a dram first.”
 Seldom was it refused.4